Alamofire/Alamofire/Documentation/AdvancedUsage.md

 #### Credentials
 In order to take advantage of the automatic credential handling provided by `URLSession`, Alamofire provides per-`Request` API to allow the automatic addition of `URLCredential` instances to requests.
 These include both convenience API for HTTP authentication using a username and password, as well as any `URLCredential` instance.

-Adding a credential to automatically reply to any HTTP authentication challenges is straightforward:
+Adding a credential to automatically reply to any HTTP authentication challenge is straightforward:
 ```swift
 AF.request(...)
     .authenticate(username: "user@example.domain", password: "password")